ErikKarlkvist/FootballTown/Report4.md

 *The My-Team view* | *2 hour* | *Pooriya: 2 hour*
 *The My-Team connection to database* | *3 hour* | *Pooriya: 3 hour*
 *Write Tests*| *4 hour* | *Rahwa: 4 hour*
+*Create Team Admin View* | *2 hours* | *Erik: 2 hours*
+*Admin update Events, Games and News* | *4 hours* | *Erik: 4 hours*
+*Fixing bugs and styles* | *2 hours* | *Erik: 2 hours*
+*Generally helping others* | *2 hours* | *Erik: 2 hours*

 # Reflections
 During this sprint we continued to work in the same fashion as in the earlier sprints, we also had some idea of our velocity given the completed tasks in the former sprint.
 However, as this is our final sprint we did not do any planning poker but instead took on finishing all of the tasks as we felt that this was managable.
 All the promised functionalities of the application seem to be fully implemented.
 Although, some minor styling may be done after the final sprint to make the application look as good as possible.

 ## Pair Programming
 Similar to the previous sprint, pair programming was not largely utalized this sprint as each member have an understanding about how the framework works.
 However, we did spend time working together such that potential errors could be quickly solved which yields somewhat of a simular approach to the pair programming methodology.